fredrikaverpil/github/README.md

 updated while unmanaged files will only be copied to the target repo if they do not already exist.

+## Assumptions

+- CI is set up for local-first development.
+Everything that runs in CI must be invoked in a way so that it can also be reproduced locally.
+- Concise scripts are used in CI, to keep down complexity and be easy to change/maintain.

 ## Tools setup

 The reusable workflows and composite actions expects tooling in the GitHub